 Each of the core course modules will require you to meet with one volunteer practice participant with whom you will practice administering, scoring, and interpreting the tests and assessment techniques covered in that module or previously.
-Each volunteer practice session will be videotaped and these tapes will be reviewed by the TA.
+You will make a video of each volunteer practice session and the TA will review these videos.